 Edinburgh is one of my favourite cities in the UK because of its rich history, beautiful architecture and charming scenery.
 I shot an engagement session in Edinburgh with Jessica and Kevin who were visiting the UK all the way from Indonesia.
-It was their first time in the city so made sure I took them to Edinburgh’s best photo spots.
+It was their first time in the city so made sure I took them to the best photo spots.
 We started at the Edinburgh Royal Mile and made our way to some of the prettiest nearby spots.

 St Giles Cathedral

 The first among my favourites is St. Giles Cathedral, also known as the High Kirk of Edinburgh.
 It’s less than five minutes away from the famous cafe.
 The cathedral is often crowded with visitors around its main entrance area.
 However, if you slip into the side entrance, you’ll find a small courtyard.
 As a fine art wedding photographer, I love places that are filled with plenty of natural light.
 The cathedral’s courtyard offers this in spades.
 Its sandstone pillars and walls provide a beautiful backdrop for your images.

 Victoria Street is probably one of the most photographed places in Edinburgh because of its unique look and quaint feel.
 The curved street is famous for its beautiful architecture, colourful stores and numerous local pubs and cafes.
 My favourite spot has got to be the elevated area that overlooks the street.
 It offers an interesting view and has a variety of cafes for you to choose from.
 On a good day, it’s nice to relax outside one of the cafes and people-watch.